RachidaSK/states-rebuilder-examples/006-countdown_timer/README.md

       appBar: AppBar(title: Text('Countdown Timer')),
       body: Injector(
         inject: [
-          //NOTE1 : Injecting the TimerModel with initial time of 60 seconds Inject(
+          //NOTE1: Injecting the TimerModel with an initial time of 60 seconds Inject(
             () => TimerModel(60),
             //NOTE2: define the initial customStateStatus of the TimerModel